freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 If you are able to decrypt the submission successfully, you have verified that the Journalist Workstation and SVS are working correctly after the upgrade.

-To test the Admin Workstation, make sure you can still SSH into the servers:
+To test the *Admin Workstation*, make sure you can still SSH into the servers:

 .. code:: sh